FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/features/user-context.rst

    It first sends a *hash request* to the *context hash route*.
 3. The :term:`foshttpcache:application` receives the hash request.
-An event listener (``UserContextListener``) aborts the request immediately after the Symfony2 firewall was applied.
+An event listener (``UserContextListener``) aborts the request immediately after the Symfony firewall was applied.
 The application calculates the hash (``HashGenerator``) and then sends a response with the hash in a custom header (``X-User-Context-Hash`` by default).
 4. The caching proxy receives the hash response, copies the hash header to the